pepollms/tracker/_doc/op_2_design.md

 |      9     | contact           | text      |   50   |
 |     10     | target            | numeric   |        |

-The following information clarifies some more information on the import table structure above.
+The following clarifies some information on the source import table structure above.

 1. The data in the `district` column is assumed to contain only abbreviations of ordinal numbers.
 Ordinal number examples are `1st`, `2nd`, `3rd` and so on.